akdk7/mybookmarks/README.md

 - All state is stored in `localStorage` under the `links` key.
 Use the built-in backup/restore dialogs for safer migrations.
 - The favicon rules dialog supports JSON import/export, letting you version-control shared rule sets.
 - Snapshots and duplicate reports are available from the toolbar for quick diagnostics.

+## Security Options

+- Enable local encryption under **Options → Security**.
+Once a password is set, all data saved to IndexedDB is encrypted; unlocking requires the same password and cannot be recovered if lost.
+- Use the lock icon next to “Add group” to manually re-lock an open session without refreshing.
+Enter the password again to continue working.
+- Toggle *Lock session automatically* to have MyBookmarks lock itself after a configurable period (5–60 minutes) of inactivity.
+Any keyboard, mouse, or touch interaction resets the timer.

 ## Sync & Sharing